 1. I don’t live in Oregon, can I be in SEA?

-have an Oregon Unemployment Insurance claim, and you live close enough to access
+have a regular Oregon Unemployment Insurance claim, and you live close enough to access

 Oregon WIOA Services and/or Small Business Development Network

 facilities, then you can apply.
 2. My claim is against another state.
 Can I participate in SEA?

 unless your liable state has a functioning SEA program.
 You must

 check to see if they will allow you to participate if you are now living